suryanshhh28/ecommerce-store-backend/Readme.md

 The application is structured as a `monolith`, simplifying deployment and maintenance.
 It is hosted on `render.com`, providing a reliable and scalable hosting platform.
 The deployment ensures that the APIs and endpoints are live, enabling seamless interaction with the ecommerce platform.
 Essential packages, such as `Multer` for image storage and CORS for preventing cross-origin issues, contribute to the overall robustness and security of the backend code.🐪

+You can find the `Client Side Scripting` on https://github.com/suryanshhh28/ecommerce-store-frontend 🌵🌴🍇

 You can expect `API working with /api/v1` on https://ecommerce-store-backend-hkov.onrender.com/ 🐎🧲🕰️